-Nobody likes to think about a crisis happening, but most business owners will have been told about the importance of having a plan in place (just in-case!).
-Yet the reality is that only one in four companies admit to having one.
+Nobody likes to think about a crisis happening, but most business owners will know the importance of having a plan in place (just in-case).
+Yet the reality is that only one in four companies admit to having one!Read More

 It doesn’t matter what sort of company you have, there is always the potential for a crisis to occur and as the famous saying goes, “a reputation takes decades to build and seconds to destroy.”